 Unauthorized sellers can negatively impact your business in several ways:

-• Losing sales to unauthorized sellers: By pricing your products below the suggested retail price, unauthorized sellers attract customers who would otherwise buy from your approved resellers.
+- Losing sales to unauthorized sellers: By pricing your products below the suggested retail price, unauthorized sellers attract customers who would otherwise buy from your approved resellers.
 On Amazon, they may even set up multiple listings to increase visibility and improve their chances of winning the Buy Box.

-• Reducing profit margins: By ignoring your MAP policy, unauthorized sellers trigger price wars where all sellers are forced to lower their prices to stay competitive.
+- Reducing profit margins: By ignoring your MAP policy, unauthorized sellers trigger price wars where all sellers are forced to lower their prices to stay competitive.
 This reduction in pricing cuts into net profits, often causing approved resellers to abandon your products altogether.

-• Hurting your brand’s reputation: Because such unauthorized resellers are not your affiliates, they could then be posting inaccurate product listings, maybe using very old photos or other wrong descriptions.
+- Hurting your brand’s reputation: Because such unauthorized resellers are not your affiliates, they could then be posting inaccurate product listings, maybe using very old photos or other wrong descriptions.
 Poor customer experiences because of such errors reflect badly on your brand and will erode trust and customer loyalty in the long run.

 Common places where unauthorized sellers operate

 Most unauthorized resellers sell across major online platforms like Amazon, eBay, or Walmart, from where they can easily create disorder for your company.
-While these are great platforms for extending reach, they equally afford opportunities for unauthorized resellers to post your products at cheaper prices that can hurt your brand reputation and turn reseller relationships upside down.
+While these are great platforms for extending reach, they equally afford opportunities for unauthorized resellers to post your products at lower prices that can hurt your brand reputation and turn reseller relationships upside down.

 Amazon, in particular, sees a high prevalence of unauthorized sellers due to its vast size and global accessibility.
 The ease with which anyone can list items on Amazon makes it a prime target for unauthorized sales, making brand protection more challenging.
 Understanding where these sellers thrive is the first step toward reclaiming control over your brand.